 5. Brooklyn Lake Road

 Just west of the Greenrock Picnic Area is the turnoff for Brooklyn Lake Road.
 This side trip leads to several lakes accessible by automobiles.
 Other lakes can be reached via a network of hiking trails from this point.
-St. Albins, a small outdoor Episcopal chapel near Little Brooklyn Lake, is the site of frequent weddings and other ceremonies in the warmer months.
+St. Alban's Chapel, a small outdoor Episcopal chapel near Little Brooklyn Lake, is the site of frequent weddings and other ceremonies in the summer months.

 6. Sugarloaf Recreational Area